amirothman/Wan2GP/memory-bank/progress.md

 - 🧪 Test run_ltxv.py with quantized model on RTX 3090
 - 🔍 Monitor VRAM usage and generation quality
+- 📚 Update documentation if needed based on test results [2025-01-06 23:55:00] - LTXMultiScalePipeline .to() Method Error Fix

+## Completed Tasks

+- ✅ Diagnosed "'LTXMultiScalePipeline' object has no attribute 'to'" error in run_ltxv.py
+- ✅ Identified root cause: LTXMultiScalePipeline is wrapper class, not PyTorch module
+- ✅ Analyzed LTXMultiScalePipeline class structure in pipeline_ltx_video.py
+- ✅ Confirmed individual components already moved to correct device
+- ✅ Removed problematic .to() call on line 343
+- ✅ Updated code with informational comment about device placement
+- ✅ Documented fix in decision log with detailed analysis

+## Current Tasks

+- 🔄 Ready for testing of the fixed script
+- 📋 Awaiting validation that the .to() error is resolved

+## Next Steps

+- 🧪 Test run_ltxv.py with corrected LTXMultiScalePipeline handling
+- 🔍 Monitor for any remaining pipeline issues
 - 📚 Update documentation if needed based on test results